M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 be added to your products.
 When duplicate items are added, make a “multi-pack” part.

-- Add five products to BootStrapData:
+- Line 48 -52 - Add five products to BootStrapData:
   - Skateboard
   - Kids Skateboard
   - Old School Skateboard
   - Longboard
   - Electric Skateboard
-- Add five parts to BooStrap Data:
+- Line 41- 45 - Add five parts to BootStrap Data:
   - Wheels
   - Trucks
   - Bearings
   - Griptape
   - Decks
-- Add addPartIfNotExsists in BootStrapData for parts
+- Line 61-93 - Add addPartIfNotExsists in BootStrapData for parts

 Task F: Add a “Buy Now” button to your product list.
 Your “Buy Now” button must